Cubical22/Feather-Maddy/README.md

 version 0.8:
 - added the "Feather Shine" ability, making the mod being a little more challenging turn on this feature from the modMenu

+version 0.8.1:
+- fixed the bug where with the `Feather Fly` option off, the feathers would still not refill your dashes after exiting.